Pathological Demand Avoidance (PDA)

 Referral pack

-Please find below the referral pack that we require when you reach the point of making a referral.
-This is only for those children/young people who have previously been assessed by the Specialist Assessment Service and have previously received a diagnosis of ASD.
-For all other referrals please use the standard Specialist Assessment Service Referral Form.
+Please find below the referral pack that we require when you reach the point of making a referral to consider a PDA profile.
+This is only for those children/young people who have previously received a diagnosis of ASD.

 If you make a referral we need the following paperwork: